Geopostcodes-logo

 Ensuring the Quality of Your Datasource

 The data source you work with needs to include an up-to-date, exhaustive list of valid postal codes and places for all your target countries.
-Streets can be left optional but having a complete list of streets definitely helps.
-As it’s difficult to always have an up-to-date list of valid addresses, it’s best to allow free text.
-You can try to combine both approaches by trying auto-complete first and then allowing free text if nothing is found.
+Streets can be left optional, but having a complete list of streets helps.
+As it’s difficult always to have an up-to-date list of valid addresses, it’s best to allow free text.
+You can combine both approaches by trying auto-complete first and then allowing free text if nothing is found.

 You’ve got 2 main options for your sources.

-If you’d like to use free or open-source data providers, we would recommend using a combination of GeoNames and OpenStreetMap.
-GeoNames links places to postal codes for 96 countries while OpenStreetMap offers street coverage for most countries.
+If you’d like to use free or open-source data providers, we recommend combining GeoNames and OpenStreetMap.
+GeoNames links places to postal codes for 96 countries, while OpenStreetMap offers street coverage for most countries.

-If you’re willing to invest in a paid solution, I’d recommend our GeoPostcodes database.
-It contains places for all countries in the world, postal codes for all of the countries using them, and streets for a third of the countries.
-It’s updated on a weekly basis, relying on more than 1,500 sources.
+If you want to invest in a paid solution, I recommend our GeoPostcodes database.
+It contains places for all countries in the world, postal codes for all countries using them, and streets for a third of the countries.
+It’s updated every week, relying on more than 1,500 sources.
 You would benefit from the fact that postal codes and streets are already linked in a unified structure.
 Based on our experience, it would increase the quality of your API and its speed of implementation.
 Browse our datasets yourself and access our map explorer for free.

 The API described in this tutorial would benefit from GeoPostcode products like: